joshuamango/tuokaerb/README.md

 # tuokaerb
-A game similar to breakout in Lua using the LOVE2D framework
+A game similar to breakout in Lua using the [LÖVE framework](http://love2d.org)

 Current Features: